Free Shipping On Orders Above $75

 A Home with Mercy is a Home with Barakah

 Islam doesn’t want families to only look good on the outside.
 Islam wants homes to feel good on the inside.
 They should be full of mercy and respect.
+When we learn the rights of wife in Islam and understand the status of women in Islam, we see a consistent, beautiful pattern: Allah wants our homes built on kindness.

 We‘ve got stories that helped kids read more